Rangers vs. Rays Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (10-3) will take to the mound for the Rangers and make his 19th start of the season.
+- The Rangers will send Jon Gray (6-5) to the mound for his 18th start this season.

 |Opponent